tsvetshop/tsvetshop.github.io/_projects/contextualized-mt.md

 ---
-title: Contextualized Machine Translation
+title: Phrase-based Neural Machine Translation

 description: |
-  We aim at improving the quality and coherence of conditional language generation by generating contextual word embeddings.
-Our current task is to contextualize neural machine translation.
+  We aim at improving the one-to-many translation of multi-word phrases and collocations using phrase-based neural machine translation systems.

 people:
   - chan

 layout: project
-image: /img/project/contextualized-mt.png
+image: /img/project/pconmt.png
-last-updated: 2019-01-11
+last-updated: 2019-06-21
 ---

-We adapt [continuous-output neural machine translation](https://arxiv.org/pdf/1812.04616.pdf) models to multitask settings, and at each step we generate jointly type and token-level embeddings  (like ELMo and BERT).
-Through integrating contextualized token representations in continuous-output NMT, we improve the coherence of translations.
+Current neural machine translation (NMT) often fails in the one-to-many translation of multi-word phrases and collocations.
+To tackle this problem, phrase-based NMT systems have been proposed; these typically combine word-based NMT with phrase-based statistical MT systems or external phrase dictionaries.
+These solutions introduce a significant overhead of additional resources and computational costs.
+In this project, we are working on a phrase-based NMT model built upon [continuous-output NMT](https://arxiv.org/pdf/1812.04616.pdf), in which the decoder generates embeddings of words or phrases.